 O. Signed and Dated Written Consent to disclose personally identifiable student information from a student’s education records must specify the records to be disclosed, the purpose of disclosure and the party to whom such records should be provided.
 Consent may include a record and signature in electronic form provided that the consent identifies and authenticates a particular person as the source of electronic consent.

 III.
 ANNUAL NOTIFICATION OF RIGHTS / RELEASE OF DIRECTORY INFORMATION

-- Aside from a parent or eligible student, staff members, school employees and other school officials may access a student’s education records only if they have been determined by the school system to have a legitimate educational interest in accessing the information contained in such records.
-Disclosures to any other parties, may only be made in accordance with the exemptions and provisions set forth in Section VII, below.
+H. Aside from a parent or eligible student, staff members, school employees and other school officials may access a student’s education records only if they have been determined by the school system to have a legitimate educational interest in accessing the information contained in such records.
+Disclosures to any other parties may only be made in accordance with the exemptions and provisions set forth in Article VII, below.

-- Pursuant to the procedures set forth in Section VI, below, the district maintains a record of all parties that have requested access to education records, including access to education records found in computer memory banks.
+I. Pursuant to the procedures set forth in Article VI, below, the district maintains a record of all parties that have requested access to education records, including access to education records found in computer memory banks.

 - Divorced Parents

 A parent does not lose his or her right to access to education records upon divorce.
 Non-custodial parents retain their rights to review their child’s education records unless the school district has been provided with evidence that there is a court order, state statute, or legally binding document relating to such matters as divorce, separation, or custody that specifically revokes the non-custodial parent’s rights.
 School notices shall be mailed to the non-custodial parent/guardian requesting the notices at the same time that they are provided to the custodial parent/guardian.
 Any requests by the non-custodial parent/guardian to receive school notices shall be effective for as long as the child remains in the school the student is attending at the time of the request.